 (St. Andrew of Crete, bishop, Office of Readings, Roman rite)

-The Orthodox Church in its liturgy sees Mary as the mysterious ladder that Jacob saw in a dream reaching from earth to heaven.
+The Orthodox liturgy sees Mary as the mysterious ladder that Jacob saw in a dream reaching from earth to heaven.
 (Genesis 28,10-17) She is the way the Word comes down to earth’s lowest point, death itself, and returns to heaven having redeemed humanity.
 The Orthodox liturgy also associates Mary with the miracle of the paralyzed man at the Pool of Bethesda.
 She has a role in healing our paralyzed humanity.